Skip to content

 Support Team Staff

 We couldn't operate the Frosh Trip without Support!
 Support Teams are pairs of students acting as our mobile response team for groups out on the trail.
 You will be based on campus (sleeping in your dorm room, and spend the day driving an OA minivan to various locations in the Princeton area as needs arise.
-You may have some scheduled rendezvous with groups, and will also respond live based on evolving needs; if someone sprains an ankle and needs to return to campus early or other mild medical evacuations.
 Being on Support creates opportunities to interact with entire OA groups, as well as more extended indvidual interactions with First Years that you transport.
-OA provides the vehicle and all transportation expenses, as well as all of your meals for the week!
+OA provides lodging in hotels close the thr trips along with the min-van, all transportation expenses, as well as all of your meals for the week!
 Typically Support Teams are pairs of students, so we invite you to apply for this position with a friend!

 Command Center Staff